nuzulul/webpeerjs/README.md

 ### `peer.id`

-Get the unique ID of this peer node.
+Get the unique ID of this peer.

 ### `peer.status`

-Get the peer node status, returns `connecting` or `connected`.
+Get the peer status, returns `connecting` or `connected`.

 - `connecting` - Currently not connected and is trying to connect to the network.
 - `connected` - Currently connected to the network.